-5.1 A vessel owner or operator should identify and ensure, by contract or other approved means, that sufficient response resources are available to respond to the worst case discharge of oil to the maximum extent practicable.
-Section 7 of this appendix describes the method to determine the response resources.

-5.2 Oil spill recovery devices identified to meet the applicable worst case discharge planning volume should be located so that they can arrive at the scene of a discharge within the time specified for Tier 1, listed in enclosure (1), section 8 (g) of this guidance.

-5.3 The effective daily recovery capacity for oil recovery devices identified in a response plan should be determined using the criteria in section 6 of this appendix.
-A vessel owner or operator should identify the storage locations of all equipment for each tier.

-5.4 A vessel owner or operator should identify the availability of temporary storage capacity to meet 9.2 of this appendix.
-If available storage capacity is insufficient to meet this provision, then the effective daily recovery capacity should be downgraded to the limits of the available storage capacity.

-5.5 When selecting response resources, the vessel owner or operator should ensure that a portion of those resources are capable of being used in close-to-shore response activities in shallow water.
-The following percentages of the on-water response equipment identified for the applicable geographic area should be capable of operating in waters of 6 feet or less depth:

-- (i) Open ocean--none.

-- (ii) Offshore--10 percent.

-- (iii) Nearshore, inland, Great Lakes, and rivers and canals--20 percent.

-5.6 In addition to oil spill recovery devices and temporary storage capacity, a vessel owner or operator should identify in the response plan and ensure the availability of, through contract or other approved means, sufficient boom that can arrive on scene within the response times for oil containment and collection.
+- 5.1 The owner or operator of a nontank vessel with an oil capacity of 2,500 barrels or greater, should identify and ensure, by contract or other approved means, that sufficient response resources are available to respond to the worst case discharge of oil to the maximum extent practicable.
+Section 7 of this appendix describes the method to determine the response resources. - 5.2 Oil spill recovery devices identified to meet the applicable worst case discharge planning volume should be located so that they can arrive at the scene of a discharge within the time specified for Tier 1, listed in enclosure (1), section 7(g) of this guidance. - 5.3 The effective daily recovery capacity for oil recovery devices identified in a response plan should be determined using the criteria in section 6 of this appendix.
+The owner or operator of a nontank vessel with an oil capacity of 2,500 barrels or greater, should identify the storage locations of all equipment for Tier 1. - 5.4 The owner or operator of a nontank vessel with an oil capacity of 2,500 barrels or greater, should identify the availability of temporary storage capacity to meet 9.2 of this appendix.
+If available storage capacity is insufficient to meet this provision, then the effective daily recovery capacity should be downgraded to the limits of the available storage capacity. - 5.5 When selecting response resources, the owner or operator of a nontank vessel with an oil capacity of 2,500 barrels or greater, should ensure that a portion of those resources are capable of being used in close-to-shore response activities in shallow water.
+The following percentages of the on-water response equipment identified for the applicable geographic area should be capable of operating in waters of 6 feet or less depth: - (i) Open ocean--none. - (ii) Offshore--10 percent. - (iii) Nearshore, inland, Great Lakes, and rivers and canals--20 percent. - 5.6 In addition to oil spill recovery devices and temporary storage capacity, The owner or operator of a nontank vessel with an oil capacity of 2,500 barrels or greater, should identify in the response plan and ensure the availability of, through contract or other approved means, sufficient boom that can arrive on scene within the response times for oil containment and collection.
 The specific quantity of boom for collection and containment would depend on the specific recovery equipment and strategies employed.
 Table 2 of this appendix lists the minimum quantities of additional boom for shoreline protection that a vessel owner or operator should identify in the response plan and ensure the availability of, through contract or other approved means.

-INTERIM GUIDANCE FOR THE DEVELOPMENT AND REVIEW OF RESPONSE PLANS FOR NONTANK VESSELS

-5.7 A vessel owner or operator should also identify in the response plan and ensure, by contract or other approved means, the availability of an oil spill removal organization capable of responding to a shoreline cleanup operation involving the calculated volume of emulsified oil that might impact the affected shoreline.
+5.7 The owner or operator of a nontank vessel with an oil capacity of 2,500 barrels or greater, should also identify in the response plan and ensure, by contract or other approved means, the availability of an oil spill removal organization capable of responding to a shoreline cleanup operation involving the calculated volume of emulsified oil that might impact the affected shoreline.
 The volume of oil for which a vessel owner or operator should plan should be calculated through the application of factors contained in Tables 3 and 4 of this appendix.
 The volume calculated from these tables is intended to assist the vessel owner or operator in identifying a contractor with sufficient resources.
 This planning volume should not be used explicitly to determine a required amount of equipment and personnel.